fluxfederation/on_form/README.md

 In this example the initialize method could actually be moved to the module as well, but that makes it harder to compose forms from multiple modules.

 If you prefer, you can use the Rails `included` block syntax in the module instead of `def self.included`.

+## Development

+After checking out the repo, pick the rails version you'd like to run tests against, and run:

+	RAILS_VERSION=5.0.0.1 bundle update

+You should then be able to run the test suite:

+	bundle exec rake

 ## Contributing